02086966979 / 07768 500725

 I offer a free 1 hour consultation which gives both parties the chance to assess the prospects for working together.
 Thereafter I usually work with clients in sets of 6 sessions of 1 hour over a 6-8 week period.
 This creates a purposeful container into which practical ways forward can emerge; this also allows time for the changes you seek to take effect.

 The 'Transpersonal' in psychosynthesis psychology is that part of ourselves which is beyond the everyday.
 We may experience it in times of extreme joy or grief, love or loss, creativity or depression.
 We can become estranged from it for long periods, which tends to being stress, disharmony and frustration.
+I am also able to help those who have had awakening or peak experiences to integrate these safely and rewardingly into their everyday lives.

 Training, qualifications & experience